 Penetrating sealers, the epoxy sealer is more expensive, but also more durable and resistant to abrasion and vehicle fluid damage.
 However, it needs an additional slip-resistant coating as it is very slick when applied.

 Polyurethane topical sealers are the least common, more expensive than the epoxy ones, and need a primer before application, but they offer higher durability and a longer lifespan.

 Penetrating sealers are specific as they bond with free lime in the concrete and form a protective calcium silicate layer that prevents any kind of liquid from passing through, and only one coat will suffice.

 Applying and Maintaining the Sealer

 Applying the floor sealant of your choice is basically like a painting.

 TIP 1 You should start from the farthest corner of your garage and work your way out towards the entrance.

 TIP 2 Apply a thick coat and let it dry even longer than recommended.
-In this way, you’ll enable a firm bond to form between the floor and the sealer, which will prevent any future stripping when you come in with hot tyres after a long drive.
+In this way, you’ll enable a firm bond to form between the floor and the sealer, which will prevent any future stripping when you come in with hot tires after a long drive.

-TIP 3 In order to maintain your sealant, regularly clean up any gasoline, oil or grease spills as soon as they happen.
+TIP 3 In order to maintain your sealant, regularly clean up any gasoline, oil, or grease spills as soon as they happen.
 If necessary, reapply the sealant to problem areas, even if it means resealing the whole floor over again.